Last Updated: January 24, 2020

 Visitors can also send email to MFA through the Site.
 These emails will contain the visitor’s screen name and email address, as well as any additional information the visitor includes in the email.
 MFA’s intention is not to seek any sensitive information (including, but not limited to, ethnic origin, religious beliefs, physical or mental health, sexual orientation or criminal record) through the Site unless legally required.
 If you choose to provide sensitive information for any reason, MFA accepts your explicit consent to use that information in the ways described in this privacy statement or as described at the point where you choose to disclose this information.

 Use of Data

-When a visitor provides personal information to us, we use it for the purposes for which it was provided to us as stated or as implied at the point of collection.
+When a visitor provides personal and/or company confidential information to us, we use it for the purposes for which it was provided to us as stated or as implied at the point of collection.
 We may also use your data to contact you with information about MFA, including its business, services and events, and other information which may be of interest to you.
 MFA may also use your information to administer and manage the Site or communicate with you about the Site.